new5558/chula-course-faculty-prediction-demo/README.md

 ![image](https://user-images.githubusercontent.com/12471844/144892811-52887bcb-3c1f-4bc7-bb40-5c8081cb2cc1.png)

 ## Ideas
 We want to predict faculty in Chulalongkorn university based on courses Thai description.
-The model can be used to
+We may use this model to extract features from course descrition that may be developed further into course Recommender system.

 Features:
 - Interactive web demo by Streamlit